WenJinfeng/FaaSLight/README.md

 # LambdaLite
-Application-level Performance Optimization for Serverless Computing
+Application-Level Performance Optimization for Serverless Computing

 We aim to optimize the cold start time from the application developers' perspective.
 Our appraoch is a vendor- and platform-independent technique that application developers can adopt.